open-mpi/ompi/docs/index.rst

        This particular documentation is for |ompi_ver|; use the selector in the

-       top-left of the navigation column to select documentation for different version.
+       bottom-left of the navigation column to select documentation for different version.

    * - v4.1.x and earlier